chengongpp/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 # Memory Preallocation

-Memory preallocation is a practical way to improve performance in Go programs that deal with growing slices or maps.
-By allocating enough space upfront, you can avoid the overhead of repeated resizing, which often involves memory allocation, data copying, and extra work for the garbage collector.
+Memory preallocation is a simple but effective way to improve performance in Go programs that work with slices or maps that grow over time.
+Instead of letting the runtime resize these structures as they fill up—often at unpredictable points—you allocate the space you need upfront.
+This avoids the cost of repeated allocations, internal copying, and extra GC pressure as intermediate objects are created and discarded.

-In high-throughput or performance-sensitive code, preallocating memory helps keep execution predictable and efficient, especially when working with large or known workloads.
+In high-throughput or latency-sensitive systems, preallocating memory makes execution more predictable and helps avoid performance cliffs that show up under load.
+If the workload size is known or can be reasonably estimated, there’s no reason to let the allocator do the guessing.

 ## Why Preallocation Matters

-In Go, slices and maps dynamically expand to accommodate new elements.
-While convenient, this automatic growth introduces overhead.
-When a slice or map reaches its capacity, Go must allocate a new memory block and copy existing data into it.
-Frequent resizing operations significantly degrade performance, especially within tight loops or resource-intensive tasks.
+Go’s slices and maps grow automatically as new elements are added, but that convenience comes with a cost.
+When capacity is exceeded, the runtime allocates a larger backing array or hash table and copies the existing data over.
+This reallocation adds memory pressure, burns CPU cycles, and can stall tight loops in high-throughput paths.
+In performance-critical code—especially where the size is known or can be estimated—frequent resizing is unnecessary overhead.
+Preallocating avoids these penalties by giving the runtime enough room to work without interruption.

-Go employs a specific growth strategy for slices to balance memory efficiency and performance.
-Initially, slice capacities double with each expansion, ensuring rapid growth.
-However, once a slice exceeds approximately 1024 elements, the capacity growth rate reduces to about 25%.
-For example, starting from a capacity of 1, slices grow sequentially to capacities of 2, 4, 8, and so forth.
-But after surpassing 1024 elements, the next capacity increment would typically be around 1280 rather than doubling to 2048.
-This controlled growth reduces memory waste but increases allocation frequency if the final slice size is predictable but not explicitly preallocated.
+Go uses a hybrid growth strategy for slices to balance speed and memory efficiency.
+Early on, capacities double with each expansion—2, 4, 8, 16—minimizing the number of allocations.
+But once a slice exceeds around 1024 elements, the growth rate slows to roughly 25%.
+So instead of jumping from 1024 to 2048, the next allocation might grow to about 1280.

+This shift reduces memory waste on large slices but increases the frequency of allocations if the final size is known but not preallocated.
+In those cases, using make([]T, 0, expectedSize) is the more efficient choice—it avoids repeated resizing and cuts down on unnecessary copying.

 ```go
 s := make([]int, 0)